Kevin put together the nice graphic above for me

 1928 – Chia Khaek Khamen died fighting Phae Liangprasoet from Ta Sao in Uttaradit in a Kard Cheuk fight at the Bangkok city pillar, prompts King Rama VII’s government to pass a gloves only law.
 The decree does not affect fights in the outlying regions.

 1929 – Suan Sanuk Stadium opened, near Lumpini Park.
 The first 3-rope ring with padded red and blue corners.
+The first cloth covered floor.
 The owner wanted to present International boxing bouts so the ring was built to International standards.
+Fights were divided into rounds but the number of rounds was not predetermined.

 1932 – Siamese Revolution of 1932.
 Constitutional Monarchy established.